perun-cloud-inc/perunctl/README.md

 OR

-1. import a k8s namespace to a local perun environment representation (check the command for more supported flags)
+1. Import a Kubernetes namespace into a local Perun environment representation.
+Please check the command for additional supported flags
 ```
 perunctl import -t k8s -w <target-workspace-name> -n <namespace-to-import> -c <k8s-cluster-name>
 ```
-For example if you have a k8s cluster where "https://github.com/GoogleCloudPlatform/microservices-demo" is deployed, running the import command on the namespace where it is deployed will generate a workspace yaml under ~/.perun/workspaces/<workspace-name>/ see example folder for a reference.
+For example, if you have a Kubernetes cluster where [microservices-demo](https://github.com/GoogleCloudPlatform/microservices-demo) is deployed, running the import command on the namespace where it is deployed will generate a workspace YAML under ~/.perun/workspaces/<workspace-name>/ directory.
+You can refer to the example folder for a reference."

 2. Activate the imported environment... this will locally load all the docker containers in that environment.
 ```
 perunctl activate -w <workspace-name> -e <env-name>